thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

 ![Pipeline Diagram](misc/pipeline-diagram.svg)

 1. **raspberry-fetch-paper-urls**: Retrieve academic papers from arXiv.org
-2. **raspberry-clean-paper-urls**: Verify paper accessibility and remove inaccessible papers
-3. **raspberry-paper-profiler**: Analyze and profile the papers based on specific criteria, store criteria data in database
+2. **raspberry-paper-profiler**: Analyze and profile the papers based on specific criteria, store criteria data in database

    Artifacts generated:
    * Profiling inference artifact
-4. **raspberry-paper-profile-scorer**: Assign suitability scores to the papers based on profiling criteria, store in database
+3. **raspberry-paper-profile-scorer**: Assign suitability scores to the papers based on profiling criteria, store in database
-5. **raspberry-paper-cot-extractor**: Extract Chain of Thought sets from the papers through a three-stage process:
+4. **raspberry-paper-cot-extractor**: Extract Chain of Thought sets from the papers through a three-stage process:
    * Initial Extraction: Generate initial question, reasoning chain and answer
    * Critique: Analyze and critique the initial extraction
    * Refinement: Improve the CoT based on critique feedback